Why estate planning matters

 - A note of any prior marriages, domestic partnerships, or dependants who might claim against the estate.

 Most estate planning matters connect to work we handle elsewhere in the firm.
-When the time comes, we also assist with grants of probate and estate administration, and with disputes brought against estates under Part IV of the Administration and Probate Act 1958 (Vic).
-Property held in your own name can be reviewed at the same time through our property and conveyancing practice.
+When the time comes we also assist with probate and deceased estate administration, and with disputes brought against estates through contested wills and TFM claims.
+Property held in your own name can be reviewed at the same time through our property and conveyancing practice, and business owners often coordinate estate planning with business succession planning.
+Further reading: Probate in Victoria — Executor's Guide, Letters of Administration in Victoria and the Administration and Probate Act guide, and Powers of Attorney in Victoria.

 Make an appointment